Casey's Top 40: The end at Westwood One, and the rebirth of AT40

 promote the countdown across the networks of CBS.

 Meanwhile, Westwood One carried on with the three weekend countdowns as they had before.
 David Perry took over as host for Kasem beginning on February 28, with veteran show staffer Ben Harris promoted to producer as previous producer Lorre Crimi followed Kasem to AMFM.
-Then, on March 14, another set of changes were made.
-Casey’s Top 40 and Casey’s Hot 20 saw their titles add the word “Countdown” to them while dropping Kasem's name (becoming The Top 40 Countdown and The Hot 20 Countdown), while Casey’s Countdown changed its name to The AC Countdown.
+Then, on March 14, another set of changes was made.
+Casey's Top 40 and Casey's Hot 20 saw their titles add the word “Countdown” to them while dropping Kasem's name (becoming The Top 40 Countdown and The Hot 20 Countdown), while Casey's Countdown changed its name to The AC Countdown.
 Although the special features of these shows, especially the Requests and Dedications, were otherwise left intact, the host would read the body of the request and not mention Kasem at all or even start with “Dear Casey”.

 However, after making these changes, Westwood One abruptly shifted course and cancelled all three countdowns.
 Their final editions all aired a week after the name changes became official, on the weekend of March 21, 1998.
 Perry was not involved; instead the hosting duties were shared by Jeff Wyatt, who hosted the pop and AC countdowns, and John Tesh, who hosted the hot AC countdown.
 Westwood One gave no indication of the cancellation on any of the three countdowns that week, as Wyatt and Tesh both continued to solicit for Requests and Dedications as well as updates from past senders.

-Although the legal wrangling over Kasem's departure continued, Westwood One did not object to his continued use of the Radio & Records charts for the new American Top 40, which premiered on March 28, 1998.
+Although the legal dispute over Kasem's departure continued, Westwood One did not object to his continued use of the Radio & Records charts for the new American Top 40, which premiered on March 28, 1998.
 (The show would continue to use the chart for several more years before switching to Mediabase to track its songs.)